adammurdoch/model-experiments/declaring-software-type.md

 }
 ```

-A Kotlin JVM library: a library implemented using a single version of Kotlin and that runs on a single version of the JVM.
+**A Kotlin JVM library**: a library implemented using a single version of Kotlin and that runs on a single version of the JVM.

 The developer defines these versions.

 ```kotlin
 kotlinJvmLibrary {